dschenck/rolltables/docs/index.rst

    >>> BCOMRS.resolve("CLX2020")
    'CLV2020'

+.. warning:: the rolltables module comes with the BCOMRS prior contract table preloaded, but you should not rely on the accuracy of this table for your production code.

 Utils
 -----------------------------------
-Use the utility functions and classes makes your code cleaner
+Using the utility functions and classes can help you express the logic of rolling commodity futures.
 ::

    >>> from rolltables import F